-With a small monetary donation, if you wish, you can request nuns to perform prayer ceremony for your spiritual well-being and to clear obstacles on your path.
+With a small monetary donation, if you wish, you can request nuns to perform a prayer ceremony for your spiritual well-being and to clear obstacles on your path.
 The nunnery sustains on voluntary donations made by the visitors.

 Handicraft Emporium is located in the main town which is run by the National Women’s Association of Bhutan.
 It is a one-stop souvenir shop where you will find wide range of Bhutanese Handicrafts and handwoven Bhutanese attires.
 This souvenir emporium is one of the few shops accepting major credit cards.

 The School of Astrology at Pangrizampa is located inside a beautiful monastery complex about 8km away from main Thimphu town.
 The monastery was founded in the 16th century and was used by Zhabdrung Ngawang Namgyel when he arrived from Tibet in 1616.
-Monks are trained in Buddhist astrology and upon graduation they are sent to different parts of the country to serve as astrologers.
-If interested and depending on the group size, you can consult and have your astrological reading done but you need to let us know in advance so that we can arrange consultation appointment.
+Monks are trained in Buddhist astrology and upon graduation, they are sent to different parts of the country to serve as astrologers.
+If interested and depending on the group size, you can consult and have your astrological reading done but you need to let us know in advance so that we can arrange a consultation appointment.

-Located below the main town, near the Thimchu River, Thimphu’s weekend market which is by far the largest domestic market for the farmers in Bhutan.
+Located below the main town, near the Thimchu River, Thimphu’s weekend market is by far the largest domestic market for the farmers in Bhutan.
 Farmers come from all over the country to sell their farm products in the market.
 With its wide assortment of fresh organic produce, the Farmer’s Market has become a favourite spot for tourists and a recreational place for people from all walks of life.